Tejas1510/Hacking-Scripts/Javascript/Tic Tac Toe Game/readme.md

 <h1>Tic-Tac-Toe Game</h1>

-<p>Simple Tic-Tac-Toe Game written in HTML, CSS, and JavaScript .</p>
+<p>Simple Tic-Tac-Toe Game written in HTML, CSS, and JavaScript with No Third Party Libraries Used.</p>

 ### Use of the Project: